|

 the impression that the bed moved.
 He took a mouthful of whiskey.
 The

 bottle was almost empty.
 The dog whimpered and ran into the hallway.
-What

-eyes.
+into his eyes.

-The gusts of
+The gusts

-liquor and flipped the bottle around in his hand to use it as a club.
-His
+the remaining liquor and flipped the bottle around in his hand to use it

-hand was shaking.
-He crawled to the foot of the bed, and lying on his
+as a club.
+His hand was shaking.
+He crawled to the foot of the bed, and

-around in the failing light to see if there was anything he could use to
+again.
+He looked around in the failing light to see if there was

-reach under the bed.
+anything he could use to reach under the bed.

 Nothing in sight.
+It was near

-pitch black in the bedroom and in the house; the only light coming from a
+pitch black in the bedroom and in the house; the only light coming from

-better to just sit back, watch TV in bed, and try to stay awake until
+be better to just sit back, watch TV in bed, and try to stay awake until

 dawn.
 The trick was to keep his mind busy until the sun rose.
 The room

-spun when he tried to sit up too fast; he could already taste the hangover
+spun when he tried to sit up too fast; he could already taste the

-Jack Daniels.
+straight up Jack Daniels.

 There was a shape under the sheets and he saw it slither toward

 him.
 Bailey backed up to the wall, clutching his pillow.
-The shape was the
+The shape was

-size of a small puppy.
+the size of a small puppy.
 He could feel its warmth—and its smell.
 A

 horrendous stench.
-It was getting closer and closer to him; it was almost
+It was getting closer and closer to him; it was

-woke him up.
+glass shattering woke him up.

 He’d passed out.
 The bottle of Jack Daniels had slipped from his